pangeacyber/pangea-mcp-proxy/README.md

 # Pangea MCP proxy

 Protect any MCP server.
 Now with 99% less prompt injection!
-The Pangea MCP proxy secures any existing MCP stdio-based server with the [Pangea AI Guard][] service, guarding tools' inputs and outputs.
+The Pangea MCP proxy secures any existing MCP server with the [Pangea AI Guard][] service, guarding tools' inputs and outputs.

 What it does: Protect MCP servers from common threat vectors by running all MCP server I/O through Pangea AI Guard, which blocks: